mlrepa/monitoring-for-modern-ai-and-mlops/tutorial.md

 ## 🎉 8 - Next Steps & Conclusion

 Congratulations on completing this tutorial on ML monitoring!
-You've explored key tools like Evidently AI, Great Expectations, MLflow, and Grafana, vital for robust MLOps.
+You've explored key tools like Evidently AI, MLflow, and Grafana, vital for robust MLOps.
 You've learned about different monitoring layers, understood the difference between batch and online monitoring, and seen how to track tabular model performance over time.

 **Where to go from here?**